Guest article by Nils Buske, Medical Editor and Online Marketing Manager at Medizinio

 The meaning of patient centricity can vary depending on the point of view and leaves some room for interpretation.
 While a patient representative understands patient centricity as autonomy and guaranteeing patient rights, the economist focuses on the efficient management of healthcare.
 The nurse, on the other hand, puts the care and therapy of the patient first.
 In hospitals, the further development of quality management is a high priority, since complaint management, patient safety and satisfaction are taken into account here.

-2) What do patients expect from a doctor’s office?
+2) What do patients expect from a medical practice?

-In order to offer the best possible level of patient centricity in the doctor’s practice, it is necessary to know what patients expect from a doctor’s office.
+In order to offer the best possible level of patient centricity in the doctor’s practice, it is necessary to know what patients expect from it.
 DHBW Ravensburg analyzed the expectations of patients in an online survey in May 2020 with 950 participants.
-As a result of the Covid-19 pandemic, patients place great importance on hygiene measures in a surgery.
+As a result of the Covid-19 pandemic, patients place great importance on hygiene measures.
 This includes a separate waiting area for infectious people or a disinfection dispenser.
 Furthermore, the majority expects a smoothly running practice organization (accessibility, waiting time, services, consultation hours) as well as friendly and competent staff with specialist knowledge.

-- More and more patients are using digital services offered by doctors’ surgeries.
+- More and more patients are using digital services offered by medical practices

 3) Why is patient centricity important?

-Patient centricity in the doctor’s practice is important for meeting the growing expectations of patients.
+Patient centricity in medical practices is important for meeting the growing expectations of patients.
 If the doctor’s office does not meet these expectations, the patient will not come back.
 Even worse: The patient will tell their friends and family or leave a negative review online.
 Word of mouth and the internet are the two most important channels in a patient’s search for a doctor.
-Patient centricity should be understood as an important marketing measure for doctor’s surgeries.
+Patient centricity should be understood as an important marketing measure for medical practices.
 It has a direct impact on patient acquisition and therefore also practice turnover.
-At the same time, an improvement in patient centricity can also result in more efficient work processes (time and costs), which in turn has a positive effect on the staff, and indeed on the entire doctor’s surgery.
+At the same time, an improvement in patient centricity can also result in more efficient work processes (time and costs), which in turn has a positive effect on the staff, and indeed on the entire medical practice.

 The National Association of Statutory Health Insurance Physicians (KBV) associates the following advantages with patient centricity: